Vat Registration for non-UK residents

 Import VAT

-• Businesses may reclaim import VAT if registered
+• Businesses can reclaim import VAT if they have registered

 Export VAT